RLOpenCatalyst/rg-doc/source/GettingStarted.rst

    * - E-mail address
      - <Registered Email ID>

 Click on "Send Resend link" button.
-If the provided details are valid, he will get a verification link that has been sent to his email to reset the password.
-On clicking the link in the email, the user is prompted to change password screen.
+If the provided details are valid, you will get a verification link on the registered email address to reset the password.
+On clicking the link in the email, the user is lead to the change password screen.

 .. image:: images/verificationemail.png